Newfoundland and Labrador: Achievement of home rule

 After the end of the Napoleonic Wars in 1815, France and other nations re-entered the fish trade and an abundance of cod glutted international markets.
 Prices dropped, competition increased, and the colony's profits evaporated.
 A string of harsh winters between 1815 and 1817 made living conditions even more difficult, while fires at St. John's in 1817 left thousands homeless.
 At the same time a new wave of immigration from Ireland increased the Catholic population.
 In these circumstances much of the English and Protestant proprietor class tended to shelter behind the appointed, and Anglican, "naval government".

 A broad home-rule coalition of Irish community leaders and (Scottish and Welsh) Methodists formed in 1828.
 Expressing, initially, the concerns of a new middle class over taxation, it was led by William Carson, a Scottish physician, and Patrick Morris, an Irish merchant.
-In 1825 the British government granted Newfoundland and Labrador official colonial status and appointed Sir Thomas Cochrane as its first civil governor.
+In 1825, the British government granted Newfoundland and Labrador official colonial status and appointed Sir Thomas Cochrane as its first civil governor.
 Partly carried by the wave of reform in Britain, a colonial legislature in St. John's, together with the promise of Catholic emancipation, followed in 1832.
 Carson made his goal for Newfoundland clear: "We shall rise into a national existence, having a national character, a nation's feelings, assuming that rank among our neighbours which the political situation and the extent of our island demand".

 Standing as Liberals, the reformers sought to break the Anglican monopoly on government patronage and to tax the fisheries to fund the judiciary, road-building projects, and other expenses.
 They were opposed by the Conservatives (the "Tories"), who largely represented the Anglican establishment and mercantile interests.
 While Tories dominated the governor's appointed Executive Council, Liberals generally held the majority of seats in the elected House of Assembly.

 Economic conditions remained harsh.
 As in Ireland, the potato which made possible a steady growth in population failed as a result of the Phytophthora infestans blight.
 The number of deaths from the 1846–1848 Newfoundland potato famine remains unknown, but there was pervasive hunger.
-Along with other half-hearted measures to relieve the distress, Governor John Gaspard Le Marchant declared a "Day of Public Fasting and Humiliation" in hopes the Almighty may pardon their sins and "withdraw his afflicting hand."
+Along with other half-hearted measures to relieve the distress, Governor John Gaspard Le Marchant declared a "Day of Public Fasting and Humiliation" in hopes the Almighty might pardon their sins and "withdraw his afflicting hand."
 The wave of post-famine emigration from Ireland notably passed over Newfoundland.